chs8691/recipetagger/README.md

 Map from Fujifilm X image settings to recipies.
 Optional tag it to image metadata.

 Recipies can be imported by csv file.
 See example file or the specific file format.
 There are great sources for recipies, like the marvellous [Fuji X Weekly](https://fujixweekly.com).

+## Installation

+exiftool must be installed on your system.